RO-HIT17/CogniCura/Readme.md

 ## Overview

-The Healthcare App is designed to streamline healthcare information management.
+Cogni Cura is designed to streamline healthcare information management.
 It includes features such as patient registration, appointment scheduling, managing patient history, and AI-assisted diagnostics that provide doctor recommendations.
 The AI chat assistant is multilingual and supports both **Tamil** and **English**, enabling a wider range of users to interact with the app.

 ---